1422

 The Temporary Council

-A temporary council of the lords reassembled in the Star Chamber at Westminster on the following day, 29 September, and handled the unexpected transition of government smoothly and competently.
-On their authority, the king’s officers and the judiciary were reappointed to their positions to ensure continuity of administration.
+A temporary council of the lords assembled in the Star Chamber at Westminster on the following day, 29 September, and handled the unexpected transition of government smoothly and competently.
+On their authority, the king’s officers and the judiciary were reappointed to ensure continuity of administration.

 Writs to summon Parliament were also issued on 29 September (1).

-The council’s immediate concern was for the maintenance of law and order especially along the turbulent Welsh Marches.
-On 1 October the sheriffs of Worcester, Gloucester, Hereford, Staffordshire, and Shropshire, were ordered to make public proclamations of the peace, and two days later John, Lord Talbot and his brother William Talbot, who held lands in Hereford and Shropshire, and Sir Edmund Ferrers of Chartley, whose lands were in Staffordshire, received instructions to suppress lawlessness along the Welsh border (2).
+On 1 October the sheriffs of Worcester, Gloucester, Hereford, Staffordshire, and Shropshire, were ordered to make public proclamations of the peace.
+Two days later John, Lord Talbot and his brother William Talbot, who held lands in Hereford and Shropshire, and Sir Edmund Ferrers of Chartley, whose lands were in Staffordshire, received instructions to suppress lawlessness along the Welsh border (1).

+William Hankford, Chief Justice in King’s Bench, was instructed to order the sheriffs of London to keep Thomas Payne, in safe custody or risk severe penalties if they allowed him to escape (5).
 Thomas Payne was a Welshman.
 He had been Sir John Oldcastle’s lieutenant during the Lollard uprising of 1414 against Henry V (6).
-William Hankford, Chief Justice in King’s Bench, was instructed to order the sheriffs of London to keep Thomas Payne, in safe custody or risk severe penalties if they allowed him to escape.
-Payne was being held in Newgate on suspicion of treason (7).
+Payne was being held in Newgate on suspicion of treason.

 According to testimony given to Henry VI and the Council many years later by one Thomas Haseley, a chancery clerk, who was seeking an annuity, Payne was involved in a plot to ‘rescue’ the captive King James of Scotland who was then at Windsor.
-The abortive attempt, if it occurred, must have taken place sometime before May 1420 when King James accompanied Henry V to France.
-Haseley claimed that he lay in wait for the plotters for over a week before he captured Payne (8).
-The Duke of Bedford had then committed Payne to the Tower of London but had Payne escaped, probably early in 1422.
-He was recaptured in April, returned to the Tower and then moved to Newgate prison (9).
-Payne petitioned Parliament in November to have his case heard speedily as he had been in prison for a long time (10, 11).
+King James accompanied Henry V to France in May 1420 so abortive attempt, if it occurred, must have taken place sometime before then.
+Haseley claimed that he had captured Payne (7).
+The Duke of Bedford had committed Payne to the Tower of London, but Payne escaped, probably early in 1422.
+He was recaptured in April, returned to the Tower, and then moved to Newgate prison (8).
+Payne petitioned Parliament in November to have his case heard speedily as he had been in prison for a long time (9, 10).

 (6) Wylie & Waugh, Henry V, III, p.
 395, n.
 1.